rsenn/qjs-ffi/README.md

 See test.js for simple example and testing. libdl is needed to link to external shared objects (.so files).
 See the man pages for dlopen, dlerror, dlclose and dlsym.

 ## How to use it? ##
-Use dlopen() and dlsym() to get a function pointer to a desired function, use ffidefine() to create a ffi link to the function, then call() to execute the function:
+Use dlopen() and dlsym() to get a function pointer to a desired function, use ffidefine() to create a ffi link to the function, then call() to +execute the function:

 ```
 	import { dlsym,